 - Two (2) letters of recommendation.

 - Certification as a NATA certified Athletic Trainer, or qualification for acceptance by the NATABOC as a board exam candidate.

 - Short essay describing personal career goals and how a graduate degree from Barry will help fulfill these goals.

 The program coordinator and the department chair may request a meeting with you prior to granting admission or "degree-seeking" status.

-NOTE: The dean of the School of Human Performance and Leisure Sciences reserves the right to establish a minimum undergraduate GPA as well as a minimum GRE score for applicants.
-GRE applications are available from Barry's Office of Graduate Admissions (e-mail: email@example.com).
+NOTE: The dean of the School of Human Performance and Leisure Sciences reserves the right to establish a minimum undergraduate GPA as well as a minimum GRE score for applicants (For more information, email: email@example.com).